awatson1978/MSIB32500/lectures/lecture2.md

 ## 1. Why Parallel Computing

 Moore's law refers to an observation made by Intel co-founder Gordon Moore in 1965.
 He noticed that the number of transistors per square inch on integrated circuits had doubled every year since their invention.
 Moore's law predicts that this trend will continue into the foreseeable future ***the number of transistors per square inch has since doubled approximately every 18 months.***
-The figure available on the link bellow shows the number of trasistors on integrated circuits chips from 1971 to 2016:
+The figure bellow shows the number of trasistors on integrated circuits chips from 1971 to 2016:

 ![Moore's law]( https://ourworldindata.org/wp-content/uploads/2013/05/Transistor-Count-over-time.png)

 Note: Exponential growth, it is unlikely to continue indefinitely, some new studie are showing that physical limitations could be reached this year - **2017**